beartype/numerary/README.md

 [![Bear-ified™](https://raw.githubusercontent.com/beartype/beartype-assets/main/badge/bear-ified.svg)](https://beartype.rtfd.io/)

 Are you defining a numeric interface that should work with more than just ``int``s and ``float``s?
-Are you annotating that interface for documentation *and* type checking?
+Are you annotating that interface for documentation *and* type-checking?
-Were you excited by [PEP 3141](https://www.python.org/dev/peps/pep-3141/)’s glitz and gloss promising a clean, straightforward number type definition mechanism, only to learn the hard way—after many hours of searching, tweaking, hacking, and testing ever more convoluted code, again and again—that you could’t actually make it work with Python’s type checking system?
+Were you excited by [PEP 3141](https://www.python.org/dev/peps/pep-3141/)’s glitz and gloss promising a clean, straightforward number type definition mechanism, only to learn the hard way—after many hours of searching, tweaking, hacking, and testing ever more convoluted code, again and again—that you could’t actually make it work with Python’s type-checking system?
 Do you now wonder whether numbers were something new to computing in general because nothing else would explain such a gaping hole in a programming language so popular with the STEM crowd that has been around since the early 1990s?
 Does the number [3186](https://github.com/python/mypy/issues/3186) haunt you in your dreams?
 Do you find yourself shouting to no one in particular, “There *has* to be a better way?”